mysteriumnetwork/node/TERMS_END_USER.md

  - connecting to the Network any devices, software and/or hardware which does or may do any of the above;
  - any other activities that are against the Applicable Law, and/or any other activities that are not compatible with the principles of democracy, freedom of speech, freedom of expression, and human rights.

-7\.
+6\.
 YOUR ID AND SECURITY

-An ID and a private key (jointly, the “ID Data”) will be automatically created for your when you use the Network for the first time.
+An ID and a private key (jointly, the “ID Data”) will be automatically created for you when you use the Network for the first time.
 You are entirely responsible for maintaining the confidentiality of your ID Data.
 Furthermore, you are entirely responsible for any activities that occur under your ID Data.
 You agree to notify us immediately of any unauthorized use of your account or any other breach of security.
 We will not be liable for any loss that you may incur as a result of someone else using your ID Data, either with or without your knowledge.
 However, you could be held liable for losses incurred by us or another party due to someone else using your account.
 You may not use anyone else's ID Data at any time, without the permission of the account holder.

-8\.
+7\.
 COPYRIGHT NOTICE

 Our logos are our trademarks.
 All rights reserved.
 All other trademarks appearing on the Network are the property of their respective owners.

-9\.
+8\.
 DISCLAIMER OF WARRANTY; LIMITATION OF LIABILITY

 YOU EXPRESSLY AGREE THAT USE OF THE NETWORK IS AT YOUR SOLE RISK.
 NEITHER WE, OUR AFFILIATES NOR ANY OF THEIR RESPECTIVE EMPLOYEES, AGENTS, THIRD PARTY CONTENT PROVIDERS OR LICENSORS WARRANT THAT THE NETWORK WILL BE UNINTERRUPTED OR ERROR FREE; NOR DO THEY MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM USE OF THE NETWORK, OR AS TO THE ACCURACY, RELIABILITY OR CONTENT OF ANY INFORMATION, SERVICE, OR MERCHANDISE PROVIDED THROUGH THE NETWORK.

 THE NETWORK IS PROVIDED ON AN "AS IS" BASIS WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF TITLE OR IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, OTHER THAN THOSE WARRANTIES WHICH ARE IMPLIED BY AND INCAPABLE OF EXCLUSION, RESTRICTION OR MODIFICATION UNDER THE LAWS APPLICABLE TO THIS AGREEMENT.

 THIS DISCLAIMER OF LIABILITY APPLIES TO ANY DAMAGES OR INJURY CAUSED BY ANY FAILURE OF PERFORMANCE, ERROR, OMISSION, INTERRUPTION, DELETION, DEFECT, DELAY IN OPERATION OR TRANSMISSION, COMPUTER VIRUS, COMMUNICATION LINE FAILURE, THEFT OR DESTRUCTION OR UNAUTHORIZED ACCESS TO, ALTERATION OF, OR USE OF RECORD, WHETHER FOR BREACH OF CONTRACT, TORTIOUS BEHAVIOR, NEGLIGENCE, OR UNDER ANY OTHER CAUSE OF ACTION.
 YOU SPECIFICALLY ACKNOWLEDGE THAT WE IS NOT LIABLE FOR THE DEFAMATORY, OFFENSIVE OR ILLEGAL CONDUCT OF OTHER USERS OR THIRD-PARTIES AND THAT THE RISK OF INJURY FROM THE FOREGOING RESTS ENTIRELY WITH YOU.

 IN NO EVENT WILL WE, OR ANY PERSON OR ENTITY INVOLVED IN CREATING, DEVELOPING OR MAINTAINING THE NETWORK, BE LIABLE FOR ANY DAMAGES, INCLUDING, WITHOUT LIMITATION, DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES ARISING OUT OF THE USE OF OR INABILITY TO USE THE NETWORK.

 IN ADDITION TO THE TERMS SET FORTH ABOVE NEITHER, WE, NOR OUR AFFILIATES OR CONTENT PARTNERS SHALL BE LIABLE REGARDLESS OF THE CAUSE OR DURATION, FOR ANY ERRORS, INACCURACIES, OMISSIONS, OR OTHER DEFECTS IN, OR UNTIMELINESS OR UNAUTHENTICITY OF, THE INFORMATION CONTAINED WITHIN THE NETWORK, OR FOR ANY DELAY OR INTERRUPTION IN THE TRANSMISSION THEREOF TO YOU, OR FOR ANY CLAIMS OR LOSSES ARISING THEREFROM OR OCCASIONED THEREBY.
 NONE OF THE FOREGOING PARTIES SHALL BE LIABLE FOR ANY THIRD-PARTY CLAIMS OR LOSSES OF ANY NATURE, INCLUDING, BUT NOT LIMITED TO, LOST PROFITS, PUNITIVE OR CONSEQUENTIAL DAMAGES.

 FORCE MAJEURE.
 NEITHER PARTY WILL BE RESPONSIBLE FOR ANY FAILURE OR DELAY IN PERFORMANCE DUE TO CIRCUMSTANCES BEYOND ITS REASONABLE CONTROL, INCLUDING, WITHOUT LIMITATION, ACTS OF GOD, WAR, RIOT, EMBARGOES, ACTS OF CIVIL OR MILITARY AUTHORITIES, FIRE, FLOODS, ACCIDENTS, SERVICE OUTAGES RESULTING FROM EQUIPMENT AND/OR SOFTWARE FAILURE AND/OR TELECOMMUNICATIONS FAILURES, POWER FAILURES, NETWORK FAILURES, FAILURES OF THIRD PARTY SERVICE PROVIDERS (INCLUDING PROVIDERS OF INTERNET SERVICES AND TELECOMMUNICATIONS).
 THE PARTY AFFECTED BY ANY SUCH EVENT SHALL NOTIFY THE OTHER PARTY WITHIN A MAXIMUM OF FIFTEEN (15) DAYS FROM ITS OCCURENCE.
-THE PERFORMANCE OF THS AGREEMENT SHALL THEN BE SUSPENDED FOR AS LONG AS ANY SUCH EVENT SHALL PREVENT THE AFFECTED PARTY FROM PERFORMING ITS OBLIGATIONS UNDER THIS AGREEMENT.
+THE PERFORMANCE OF THIS AGREEMENT SHALL THEN BE SUSPENDED FOR AS LONG AS ANY SUCH EVENT SHALL PREVENT THE AFFECTED PARTY FROM PERFORMING ITS OBLIGATIONS UNDER THIS AGREEMENT.

-10\.
+9\.
 INDEMNIFICATION

 You agree to defend, indemnify and hold harmless us, our affiliates and their respective directors, officers, employees and agents from and against all loss, claim, damage, expense or liability (including all reasonable attorneys’ fees and other expenses reasonably incurred in investigating, preparing or defending against litigation, commenced or threatened), incurred by the aggrieved party as a result of, or arising out of, or relating to (a) any misrepresentation or breach of any representation or warranty made by you, (b) any breach of these Terms by you, (c) your violation of the Applicable Law or any rights of another, including any intellectual property rights, or (c) any cause of action, suit or claim brought or made against us and arising out of or resulting from your use of the Network.

-11\.
+10\.
 TERMINATION

 You may terminate the Terms at any time by ceasing your use of the Network and closing your account with us.

 We may terminate these Terms at any time for any reason whatsoever, including without limitation if you breach the Terms or the Applicable Law.

 Upon termination we may delete your data which is under our control.

-12\.
+11\.
 MISCELLANEOUS

 You agree to comply with all applicable export laws and restrictions and regulations and agree that you will not export, or allow the export or re-export of the Network or any part of it in violation of the Applicable Law.

 The Terms constitute the entire agreement of the parties with respect to the subject matter hereof, and supersede all previous written or oral agreements between the parties with respect to such subject matter.
 This Agreement shall be construed in accordance with the laws of the Republic of Panama without regard to its conflict of laws rules.

 You agree that any legal action arising out of or relating to these Terms shall be filed exclusively in the competent courts of the Republic of Panama.
 No waiver by either party of any breach or default hereunder shall be deemed to be a waiver of any preceding or subsequent breach or default.
 The section headings used herein are for convenience only and shall not be given any legal importance.

 You agree that these Terms and our rights hereunder may be assigned, in whole or in part, by us or our affiliate to any third party, at our sole discretion, including an assignment in connection with a merger, acquisition, reorganization or sale of substantially all of our assets, or otherwise, in whole or in part.
 You may not delegate, sublicense or assign your rights under these Terms.

 **PRIVACY POLICY & NO-LOGS PLEDGE**

-Effective date: May 22, 2020
+Effective date: January 18, 2022

 Netsys Inc. ("us", "we", or "our") operates the Mysterium network (the “Network”).